 Barker signed for Darlington in July 1971 and over the next four season he started over 150 games.
-Darlo drifted around the lower reaches of the Fourth Division in Geoff’s four seasons at Feethams so when he switched to divisional rivals Reading in February 1975 he moved up the table.
-Reading won promotion from the Fourth Division in 1975/76 season, propelled by the goalscoring exploits of legendary forward Robin Friday – Barker shared centre back duties with Steve Hetzke, making 30 league appearances.
-In 1976/77 Reading were relegated back to the Fourth Division but Barker started only six games and left for Grimsby Town in the 1977 close season.
-In two seasons at Blundell Park Barker started 66 games before leaving the club in 1979 and spending the last two years of his playing days as player-manager at Bridlington Trinity and Grantham Town.
+Darlo drifted around the lower reaches of the Fourth Division in Geoff’s four seasons at Feethams so when he switched to divisional rivals Reading in February 1975 it provided him with elevation up the League table.
+Reading won promotion from the Fourth Division in 1975/76 season propelled by the goalscoring exploits of legendary forward Robin Friday – Barker shared centre back duties with Steve Hetzke, making 30 league appearances.
+In the 1976/77 season Reading were relegated back to the Fourth Division but Barker started only six games and left for Grimsby Town in the 1977 close season.
+In two seasons at Blundell Park Geoff started 66 games before leaving the club in 1979 and spending four years as player and player-manager for Bridlington Trinity and Grantham Town.

 In 2019, fifty years after Barker’s City debut, his grandson Matty Jacob signed his first professional contract with Hull City.
 Another defender, Matty broke into City’s first team squad during the latter months of 2020.